tydickinson29/Fires/README.md

 Storm reports (except Fire Weather were gathered using the National Centers for Environmental Information's (NCEI) Storm Events Database: https://www.ncdc.noaa.gov/stormevents/

+At this point, not all code is commented to explain my thoughts, but I intend to do so.

 # Severe Weather